stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 ### 1. Annotating Texts

 Rather than use a laptop or tablet to read our course readings, *I ask that you print them out and annotate them as part of your preparations for class*.
 Annotation refers to the process of marking up a text by adding your own words and symbols to the document itself.
 There is no right or wrong way to mark up a text, but you should develop a system that you are comfortable with and try to stick with it.
 These annotations are flags to draw the attention of your future self to certain important features of a text at some later time.
-One objective during annotation is to notice a text's structure by flagging its key components---the `thesis,` argumentative `claims,` and pieces of `evidence.` As we try to understand these structural components of a piece of writing, we should also be evaluating and interrogating it.
+One key objective during annotation is to notice a text's structure by flagging its main components---the `thesis,` argumentative `claims,` and pieces of `evidence.` As we try to understand these structural components of a piece of writing, we should also be evaluating and interrogating it.
 We can use the margins of the text to ask questions, make brief notes, indicate confusion, define unfamiliar terms, and make connections to other texts.
 This work serves two purposes: first, it helps you maintain a critical focus as you read; second, it helps you later if the text must be used for study or your own writing.
 If you plan on being successful in college, the ability to rigorously annotate texts is perhaps the most helpful and important skill you can develop.

 {{< hint note >}}